 The Cavalry then expands when the entire Edo police force led by Matsudaira surround the gates with artillery in retaliation against Sadasada.
 The real awesome moment behind it though was that there was only one person that got the forces united against Sadasada.
 It was the freaking Shogun Shigeshige himself!!!

 Gintoki vs. Oboro Round 2 which ends with Gintoki saying the Pre-Mortem One-Liner "Say hello to Sensei for me" before slamming Oboro onto his wooden sword, impaling him!

 Later, the phrase was one again used by Takasugi to Sadasada before killing him in cold blood.

-The Shogun himself showed his authority by reasoning with the Tendoshuu to prevent any punishment against those who rebelled against Sadasada haven't done anything wrong as they was doing what they feel right and even proved his point by letting all of the forces point their blades and cannons at him to show that it would be wrong to make that a crime.
-He even was willing to resign as Shogun to bring Sadasada down with them but the imperial order prevented his resignation and at least Sadasada was arrested for his crimes.
+The Shogun himself showed his authority by reasoning with the Tendoshu that those who rebelled against Sadasada haven't done anything wrong as they were doing what they felt was right and even proved his point by letting all of his forces point their blades and cannons at him]] to show that it would be wrong to make that a crime, as he would then have to punish his entire army.
+He was even willing to resign as Shogun to bring Sadasada down with him but the imperial order prevented his resignation and at least Sadasada was arrested for his crimes.
 For the Butt Monkey he has been for the series, this arc has been a big reminder on why he is the Shogun.

 The entire final battle in the second movie.
 Most of major recurring cast is involved in an epic battle in the past against the movie's villain.
 Everybody gets a moment.
 Even Yamazaki and Hasegawa.

 Mutsu gets in on the awesomeness when she finally shows off what a BadassAction Girl she is by curbstomping an entire ship of Space Pirates and saving Sakamoto.
 Made even better by The Reveal that she is a freaking Yato!